 A123, a maker of lithium-ion batteries for electric cars, may get financing worth as much as $450 million from Wanxiang Group Corp.
 The deal that may give Wanxiang an 80 percent stake in Waltham, Massachusetts-based A123, recipient of a $249 million federal grant for U.S. factory construction, is opposed by Representative Cliff Stearns, a Florida Republican.

 The federal funds “can only be used for building factories in North America and the creation of jobs, and that’s what’s been done,” David Vieau, A123’s president and CEO, said in a telephone interview yesterday.
 “This is a step toward financing the company so we can continue on that mission.”

 The possibility of A123 being bought by a Chinese company fuels further political debate over government financing of alternative-energy and transportation businesses.
-Federal grants and loans to companies including A123, Fisker Automotive Inc. and Tesla Motors Inc. (TSLA) have drawn scrutiny from congressional Republicans following the September 2011 bankruptcy filing of solar-panel maker Solyndra LLC two years after getting a $535 million loan guarantee from the U.S. Energy Department.
+Federal grants and loans to companies including A123, Fisker Automotive Inc. and Tesla Motors Inc. (TSLA:US) have drawn scrutiny from congressional Republicans following the September 2011 bankruptcy filing of solar-panel maker Solyndra LLC two years after getting a $535 million loan guarantee from the U.S. Energy Department.

 Stearns, author of a pending bill intended to prevent more situations like Solyndra’s, said this week that A123’s financing arrangement with Wanxiang raises possible security concerns.